Grading Every Deal at the 2019 NBA Trade Deadline

 Pistons: B

-Detroit is smart to cut bait with Johnson.
+Detroit is smart to cut bait on Johnson.
 His defensive impact isn't worth the non-factor he's become at the offensive end, and the Pistons were never going to pay for his next deal.
 They're moving him for the same reason they shipped Reggie Bullock to the Lakers: Next year's luxury-tax concerns are real.

 Maker also fills a distinct need.
 The Pistons have zero spacing at the 5.
 Zaza Pachulia is their most played backup big.
 Maker isn't a knockdown sniper; he's shooting 33.3 percent from deep this season and 33.2 percent for his career.
 But defenses have to respect his range, and he has one year left on his rookie-scale contract.

 Don't use Maker's disappearance from Milwaukee's rotation to devalue him any further.
-The Bucks have Brook Lopez, Giannis Atntetokounmpo-at-center lineups and a whole lot of confidence in D.J.
-Willson.
+The Bucks have Brook Lopez, Giannis Antetokounmpo-at-center lineups and a whole lot of confidence in D.J.
+Wilson.
 Detroit should commit itself to rolling out Maker-Blake Griffin combos and see where it leads.

 Viewed in tandem with the Bullock trade, the Pistons have chiseled out minor breathing room should they wish to make a bigger transaction.
 They were within $500,000 of the luxury tax on Tuesday.
 Now, roughly one day out from the deadline, they're a little more than $2.5 million away from it.

-Note: UPDATE: The Kings have, in fact, traded for Harrison Barnes, so they go from an "Incomplete" to a "B-."
-Hindsight is helping out Sacramento for a change, and it feels weird.